 Mental Health Parity and Addiction Equity Act (MHPAEA) “Parity Act” – Federal and State Law (impacts all health plans)

-Passed in 2008, MHPEA is a federal law that generally prevents group health plans and health insurance issuers that provide mental health or substance use disorder (MH/SUD) benefits from imposing less favorable benefit limitations on those benefits than on medical/surgical benefits.
+Passed in 2008, MHPEA is a federal law that generally prevents group health plans and health insurance issuers that provide mental health or substance use disorder (MH/SUD) benefits from imposing less favorable benefit limitations compared to medical/surgical benefits.
 MHPEA ended discrimination in mental health & addiction insurance coverage.

 The Federal Parity law’s mission is to stop the following from occurring: